Integrating with the sticky.io Payments iFrame

 • Payment tokens generated using this method are valid for 24 hours after creation.
 If a token is not used to place an order within 24 hours, the token will expire.
 Tokens are one-time use and are removed after the first successful order is placed using the token.
 Using a token after its expiration or passing a previously used token in a second new order request will result in an error response.

 • Currently, the following alternative payment methods are not compatible with the sticky.io iFrame.
-Other alternative payment methods that are not listed may also not be compatible.
+These Payment methods offer unique proprietary buttons that will allow tokenization and use of their services.
 Please consult your sticky.io Representative with questions.

 • Apple Pay